Approximate Post-Selective Inference for Regression with the Group LASSO: Supplementary details (Section )

 Observe, this choice of penalty assigns higher preference to optimizing variables away from the boundary of the selection region $[0,\infty)^{\mathbb{R}^{|\mathcal{G}_E|}}$.
 For executing the sampler, we set the initial draw as follows

 the refitted least squares estimate in our setup.
 Completing our specifications, the inferential results we report in Section \ref{sec:empirical-analysis} are based upon $1500$ draws of the Langevin sampler.
 We discard the first $100$ samples as burn-in retaining the remainder for uncertainty estimation.
+The code for our experiments in the paper is available here: \url{https://github.com/snigdhagit/selective-inference/tree/group_LASSO/selection/randomized}.